 We are a small, diversified family farm growing high quality, tasty food for our local community and ourselves.
 We are in our 21st season at our present location, and always organic.
 The farm is located along the McKenzie River 35 minutes from Eugene.
 We have several other parcels of land nearby that contribute to the total of 15 acres.
 The Farm grows a wide diversity of crops exceeding 100 different varieties.
 We are a 2nd generation farm, and are managed by several experienced farm managers.
 The crew consists of as many as 8 others during the main season.

 The farm is best known for blueberries.
 We offer u-pick on the blueberries and also offer them picked at the farm stand.
-The farm also grows raspberries, strawberries, melons, and every vegetable from Asparagus to Zucchini.
+The farm also grows raspberries, strawberries, melons, and every vegetable from Apples to Zucchini.
 Avenues of sales include the farm stand, farmers markets, retailers and restaurants and we also use a CSA modeled program.

 RESPONSIBILITIES & training schedule